omonimus1/competitive-programming/Lectures/data-structures/Lecture13.md

     // Insert root in the queue (point 2) myQueue.push(root);

-    // While queue is not empty: pop front node and then psh left and right //child Node *node;
+    // While queue is not empty: pop front node and then push left and right child Node *node;
     while( !myQueue.empty() )
     {